siqirua/tp/docs/UserGuide.md

 Examples:
 * `deleteStu s/A1234567Y`

-### Add a student mark: `addStuMark`
+### Add a student score: `addStuScore`
-Assign a student’s mark for a certain graded component.
-Throws an error if the Student or the graded component does not exist, or the mark provided is negative.
-If the mark exceeds the maximum mark, it will show up on the panel as such, but for internal calculations it will be treated as the maximum mark.
-(This is for users to indicate bonus marks)
+Assign a student’s score for a certain graded component.
+Throws an error if the Student or the graded component does not exist, or the score provided is negative.
+If the score exceeds the maximum score, it will show up on the panel as such, but for internal calculations it will be treated as the maximum score.
+(This is for users to indicate bonus scores)
 Valid student numbers start and end with an upper-case alphabet, and have 7 numeric symbols in between.

-Format: `addStuMark s/STUDENT_NO c/COMP_NAME m/MARKS [x/comments]`
+Format: `addStuScore s/STUDENT_NO c/COMP_NAME m/MARKS [x/comments]`

 Examples:
-* `addStuMark s/A1234567Y c/Midterm m/57`
+* `addStuScore s/A1234567Y c/Midterm m/57`
-Assigns a mark of 57 to the graded component Midterm for the student with student number A123567Y.
+Assigns a score of 57 to the graded component Midterm for the student with student number A123567Y.

-### Edit student mark: `editStuMark`
+### Edit student score: `editStuScore`
-Edit a student’s mark or comments.
-Throws an error if student or graded component does not exist, or if marks is negative.
+Edit a student’s score or comments.
+Throws an error if student or graded component does not exist, or if scores is negative.
 If it succeeds, it shows an acknowledgement message and saves the edited information, and throws an error otherwise.
 0 or more optional fields need to be provided, and all the information will be edited concurrently.

-Format: `editStuMark s/STUDENT_NO c/COMP_NAME [m/MARKS] [x/comments]`
+Format: `editStuScore s/STUDENT_NO c/COMP_NAME [m/MARKS] [x/comments]`

 Examples:
 * `editComp s/A1234567Y c/Midterm x/Q4 answer is debatable.
-Discuss in next staff meeting. associates the given comment to A1234567Y’s Midterm mark.`
+Discuss in next staff meeting. associates the given comment to A1234567Y’s Midterm score.`
- Edits the comments of the student mark.
+ Edits the comments of the student score.

-### Delete student mark: `deleteStuMark`
+### Delete student score: `deleteStuScore`
-Delete a student mark in the database.
-If it succeeds, it shows an acknowledgement message and deletes the student mark from the database (“Student mark deleted successfully”).
-Throws an error if student mark does not exist (“Something went wrong while deleting the student”).
+Delete a student score in the database.
+If it succeeds, it shows an acknowledgement message and deletes the student score from the database (“Student score deleted successfully”).
+Throws an error if student score does not exist (“Something went wrong while deleting the student”).
 Valid student numbers start and end with an upper-case  alphabet, and have 7 numeric symbols in between.

-Format: `deleteStuMark s/STUDENT_NO c/COMP_NAME`
+Format: `deleteStuScore s/STUDENT_NO c/COMP_NAME`

 Examples:
-* `deleteStuMark s/A1234567Y c/Midterm`
+* `deleteStuScore s/A1234567Y c/Midterm`

 ### List all students : `listStudents`
-Shows a list of all students and associated student marks in separate panels respectively.
+Shows a list of all students and associated student scores in separate panels respectively.
 The lists may be additionally filtered by optional arguments tutorial group. (can have more than 1)

 Format: `listStudents [t/TUTORIAL_GRP …]`